ktrue/AW-forecast/README.md

 # Aerisweather forecast formatting script - multilingual, international

-This script was designed to replace the _DS-forecast.php_ script as **DarkSky has discontinued offering their API keys effective 31-Mar-2020** as DarkSky was purchased by Apple and announced the end of their API for existing users the end of 2021.
+This script was designed to replace the [_DS-forecast.php_](https://github.com/ktrue/DarkSky]) script as **DarkSky has discontinued offering their API keys effective 31-Mar-2020**.
+DarkSky was purchased by Apple and announced the end of their API for existing users the end of 2021.

 This script is the third provider to be used for worldwide forecasts, and I hope Aerisweather will continue to offer the API.
 It is free for weather stations that upload to PWSweather.com and for-fee to others.
+While this script can be used for USA and Canada forecasts, the USA [_advforecast2.php_](https://github.com/ktrue/NWS-forecast) and Canada [_EC-forecast.php_](https://github.com/ktrue/EC-forecast) scripts provide more data and alerts and should be used for those geographies.

 Aerisweather DOES NOT currently provide international versions of the English forecast text -- it is is only one short sentence and is used as the icon description.
 The _AW-forecast-lang.php_ provides translation capabilities for Saratoga Template languages for additional text added to the text forecast from data provided by Aerisweather API (i.e. Temperature High/Low, Probibility of precipation, Wind direction, speed and gust, UV index ).
 The _AW-forecast-lang.php_ which has the encoded lookups for boilerplate language translations is provided as a separate script for easy update as new languages are added.